Paul Drucker: Township Supervisor

 In December 2005, Drucker won a special election to fill a two-year term on the Tredyffrin Township Board of Supervisors.
 He was the first Democrat to win political office in the township's 300-year history.
 Drucker lost his bid for re-election in 2007.

 State House career

 2008 election campaign

-On November 4, 2008, he was elected to the State House, succeeding retiring Republican Carole Rubley.
+On November 4, 2008, he was elected to the State House, succeeding retiring Republican Carole A. Rubley.
 He defeated his opponent, Guy Ciarrocchi, by a margin of 50.9% to 49.1%.

 The race was considered one of the nastiest and most expensive in the state.
 Both candidates launched websites attacking one another.
 Ciarrocchi, then-Chief of Staff to Congressman Jim Gerlach, attacked Drucker's legal career through a website called "slip and fall Paul".
 Drucker's campaign attacked Ciarrocchi's political background through a website called "what kind of Guy".
 In the end, Drucker narrowly defeated his opponent in a count that stretched into the morning following election day.